Since Docker kicked off this explosion in containers, there’s been a growing family of tools and standards to help govern how to use this technology.

 If you’re an end user, the implementation mostly shouldn’t matter.
 These CRI implementations are intended to be pluggable and seamlessly changeable.

-This also makes a difference, say, if you pay to get support (security, bug fixes etc) from a vendor.
+Your choice of runtime might be important if you pay to get support (security, bug fixes etc) from a vendor.
 For example, Red Hat’s OpenShift uses CRI-O, and offers support for it.
-Docker provides support for their containerd.
+Docker provides support for their own containerd.

-In Kubernetes, the kubelet (the agent that runs on each node) is responsible for sending instructions to the container runtime to start and run containers.
+In Kubernetes architecture, the kubelet (the agent that runs on each node) is responsible for sending instructions to the container runtime to start and run containers.

 You can check which container runtime you’re using by looking at the kubelet parameters on each node.
 There’s an option